 We describe our proposed segmentation method in Algorithm 1.
 We first execute a pre-processing process to extract ground by [37] and calibrate intensity (line 1~2).
 Then we convert the coordinate of no-ground points into spherical one which consists of ρ, θ, φ (line 3) and build a hash table that maps each curved-voxel index to indices of points inside the CVI and calculate average and covariance of intensity (line 4).
 Note that we maintain sparse representations of the hash table, storing only voxels that contain at least a point, to generate a space-efficient hash table that contains information of only non-empty CVIs.
 After building the hash table, we visit each point to find neighbor points in 27 (= 33) voxels surrounding the target CVI, while the difference of neighbor CVIs’ AV from target CVI must be smaller than the threshold of average values, and combine them as a cluster to update the list of clusters (line 5~11).
 After getting an initial list of clusters, we design a novel method to solve a long-distance non-clustering problem.
 We visit each cluster that passes the noise selection, use its CVIs to find neighbor CVIs in a larger size of 48 (4×4×3) which satisfy the average difference and covariance conditions, checking labels in these neighbors to get the neighbor clusters of target cluster and combine them as a new cluster to get the final list of clusters (line 12~18).

-Compared with [16], with the assistance of intensity, the proposed can cluster parts of the same object separated due to occlusion as in Fig (图片IOU).
+Compared with [16], with the assistance of intensity, the proposed？ can cluster parts of the same object separated due to occlusion as in Fig (图片IOU).